 - A disorder is an acquired physiological dysfunction of an organ or body system that shows as over/under-production or over/under-utilization of a bodily substance...

 - In the case of cancer there is an under-utilization (and maybe an under-production) of PML molecules (and likely others) that in healthy cells would prevent the uncontrolled tissue growth that describes cancer.

 - Conversely, a defect is an inherited or acquired impairment of an organ, body structure, or body function other than a disorder.

-All that aside, here are some interesting facts:
+All clear methodology aside, here are some interesting facts: